nrupatunga/nrupatunga.github.io/about.md

 I completed my Master's degree in Signal Processing, from [Indian Institute of Science, Bangalore](http://ece.iisc.ernet.in/).

-My current interest is on applying Deep Learning for computer vision problems such as Object Recognition, Segmentation and Scene understanding.
+My current interest is on applying Deep Learning for computer vision problems such as Scene Understanding, Object Detection,  Recognition and Segmentation.
 I am currently working on Semantic Image Segmentation problem.

 My broad interests are Computer Vision, Pattern Recognition, Machine learning, Deep Learning and to apply these technologies to solve real world problems.